Anaburiak/Anaburiak/README.md

 🔭 At the moment I'm working on an AI agent to upgrade educational process.

+## 🌱 Tools
+Main: Python, pandas, numpy, matplotlib, scikit-learn, seaborn.

+Automatization: n8n and LangFlow.

-🌱 I'm currently learning RAG, Qdrant, LangFlow, Docker, Fast API
+Currentlly learning RAG, Qdrant, Docker, Fast API

 <!--
 **Anaburiak/Anaburiak** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.